sbunhill/CodeBaseOnePublic/Readme.md

 ## Code Coverage

-Using Coverlet to calculated coverage.
+Using Coverlet to calculate coverage.

 **N.B. in this demo I have focused on testing the Auth service layer and have deliberately excluded much of the code from coverage analysis**